Azure/data-api-builder/docs/internals/README.md

 4. Select **Build Solution** (Do not select rebuild, as any changes to configuration files may not be reflected in the build folder.)
 5. Start runtime

-#### Local Development

-For local development, the required config files can be generated along with the build.
+#### An alternative way to Build and Generate Config Files

+The following steps outline an alternative way of building the project.
+This is particularly useful for development in local.

-1. The **ConfigGenerators** directory contains the DAB commands for each database type.
+1. The **ConfigGenerators** directory contains text files with DAB commands for each database type.
-2. Update the **connection-string** property of the **init** command.
+2. Based on your choice of database, in the respective text file, update the **connection-string** property of the **init** command.
 3. Execute the command `dotnet build -p:generateConfigFiles=true`.
 This builds the project and generates the config files.
-4. Now, the DAB can be started using one of the available methods.
+The generated config files can be used to start DAB.
-5. After performing the code changes, the build can be performed using one of the two commands.
+4. After performing the code changes, the build can be performed using one of the two commands.
 If there are changes to the dab commands, execute `dotnet build -p:generateConfigFiles=true`.
 If not, executing `dotnet build` will suffice.
+5. DAB can be started using one of the various methods outlined in this document.

 #### Which configuration file is used?